delvedor/find-my-way/README.md

 According to [RFC3986](https://tools.ietf.org/html/rfc3986#section-6.2.2.1), find-my-way is case sensitive by default.
-You can disable this by setting the `caseSensitive` option to `false`: in that case all paths will be lowercased before routing, including parametric and regexp-matched values.
-You can turn off case sensitivity
+You can disable this by setting the `caseSensitive` option to `false`: in that case, all paths will be matched as lowercase, but the route parameters or wildcards will maintain their original letter casing.
+You can turn off case sensitivity with:
-with:

 ```js
 const router = require('find-my-way')({